terragord7/google-vision-wrapper/README.md

         Appends also a list with the corresponding headers.
         Returns the two lists created.
         '''

+    def web_entities(self):
+        '''
+        Loops on the detected web entities.
+For each, appends a list with description and score.
+        Appends also a list with the corresponding headers.
+        Returns the two lists created.
+        '''

+    def matching_images(self):
+        '''
+        Loops on the detected pages with matching images.
+        For each, appends a list with the page title and url, plus the fully or partially matched images found (url).
+        Appends also a list with the corresponding headers.
+        Returns the two lists created.
+        '''

 ```
 #### _Description_:
 Response data in form of list.
 For more detailed information regarding the headers meaning or type of information please refer to the corresponding guides: